The64thGamer/cheeseepedia/old/locations_archive/Location Pages M-Z/norwalk-ca-10949-firestone-blvd.md

 latitudeLongitude = ["33.92227382","-118.1009578"]
 +++

-***10949 Firestone Blvd i***s a Chuck E. Cheese that opened on October 29, 1991, as a corporate location with a Road Stage which is still open to this day with the {{< wiki-link "CEC 2.0 Remodel Program" >}}.
-It is located in the Firestone Shopping Center and opened on the same day as {{< wiki-link "Newington, CT (3075 Berlin Tpke)" >}}.
+***10949 Firestone Blvd i***s a Chuck E. Cheese that opened on October 29, 1991, as a corporate location with a Road Stage which is still open to this day with the [CEC 2.0 Remodel Program].
+It is located in the Firestone Shopping Center and opened on the same day as [Newington, CT (3075 Berlin Tpke)].
 It was known for not allowing guests to film.

 ## Stages